Third Grade Course of Study

 Reading Literature

-Examples of third grade novels include: The Miraculous Journey of Edward Tulane, Hour of the Olympics, Ancient Greece and the Olympics, Misty of Chincoteague, The Lion, the Witch, and the Wardrobe, Voyage to the Volcano, Pompeii…Buried Alive, Detectives in Togas, Tales from the Odyssey, and The Trojan Horse.
+Examples of third grade novels include: The Miraculous Journey of Edward Tulane, Hour at the Olympics, Ancient Greece and the Olympics, The Magician’s Nephew, The Lion, the Witch, and the Wardrobe, Voyage to the Volcano, Vacation to the Volcano, Pompeii…Buried Alive, Detectives in Togas, Tales from the Odyssey, and The Trojan Horse.

 Mathematics